zunzun/pyeq2/Examples/GUI/README.txt

-Welcome to wxPythonFit, an example of creating a cross-platform curve and surface fitting application using exPython and the pyeq2 fitting library.
+Welcome to wxPythonFit, an example of creating a cross-platform curve and surface fitting application using wxPython and the pyeq2 fitting library.

 Step 1: Install wxPython, scipy and matplotlib